DarrellDouglas/Online-Food-Ordering-Database/README.md

-# Online-Food-Ordering-Database
-Final project implementing a database for an online food ordering system using MySQL
 # Online Food Ordering Database

 This project implements an **Online Food Ordering Database** using MySQL.
 It includes tables, relationships, triggers, and sample data to simulate a real-world online ordering system.